-Effective January 1, 2020, the trust agreement with Fidelity (previously with Vanguard) provided for the administration of all assets in the Plan.
+The trust agreement with Fidelity provides for the administration of all assets in the Plan.

 Administration

 The Plan is administered by the ConocoPhillips Company Benefits Committee (Committee).
 Members of the Committee are appointed by the Board of Directors of the Company and serve without compensation, but may be reimbursed by the Company for necessary expenditures incurred in the discharge of their duties.
 Administrative expenses of the Plan are paid from assets of the Plan to the extent allowable by law, unless paid by the Company.